albar965/littlenavmap-manual/src/en/MENUS.rst

 Wind source
 ^^^^^^^^^^^^^^^^^^^^^^

-Choose the source for winds aloft data here.
+Choose the source for winds aloft forecast data here.
 This will affect the calculation of top of descent, top of climb and fuel planning.
 See also :ref:`wind` and :ref:`weather`.